 How are pupils with Special Educational Needs involved in their own education?

-All pupils are involved and encouraged to contribute to their own learning by:
+All pupils are involved and encouraged to take part in their own learning journey, this may be through:

 - Self-assessment and evaluation